 How to acquire South African citizenship

 There are three ways to acquire South African citizenship: by birth, by descent or by naturalization.

 If you were born in South Africa before October 6, 1995, or were born in South Africa after October 6, 1995, and one of your parents was a South African citizen or held a South African permanent residence permit at the time of your birth, or you were adopted by a South African citizen or by someone who holds a South African permanent residence permit – and your birth was registered within 30 days – you automatically qualify for South African citizenship.

-In September 2016, the Supreme Court of Appeal in South Africa granted South African citizenship to a ‘stateless’ 8-year-old girl who was born in South Africa to Cuban parents.
+In September 2016, the Supreme Court granted South African citizenship to a stateless girl born in South Africa to Cuban parents.
 Her parents had not lived in Cuba for some time she was unable to claim Cuban citizenship.
-Although this has been theoretically possible for some time, in practice, there was no application form to enable people to apply.
-The Minister of Home Affairs has now agreed to pass new regulations within 18 months of the ruling so that stateless children can apply for citizenship.
+Although this has been possible for some time, in practice, there was no application form.
+The Minister of Home Affairs thus passed laws so that stateless children can apply for citizenship.

 South African citizenship by descent